pmem/pmse/README.md

-## Storage Engine Module for MongoDB
+## Persistent Memory Storage Engine

+This module is designed to natively support operations on Persistent Memory within MongoDB

 To use this module, in the `mongo` repository directory do the following: